RoseTheFlower/UltrawideIndex/README.md

 ![](/screenshots/ReturnToMonkeyIsland.webp)
 ![GitHub release (by tag)](https://img.shields.io/github/downloads/RoseTheFlower/UltrawideIndex/rtmonkeyisland/total?label=downloads&style=flat-square)

-The solution removes the black bars from game at 21:9 and wider as far as possible within the limitations of its static backgrounds.
+The solution removes the black bars from the game at 21:9 and wider as far as possible within the limitations of its static backgrounds.

 * [Download page and instructions](/../../releases/tag/rtmonkeyisland)